Ali-Mikael/Pen-testing/h4-cert.md

 ```html
 GET https://0a7800560313d02980ee44ae00d30027.web-security-academy.net/image?filename=7.jpg HTTP/1.1
 ```
 The website is loading a picture (`7.jpg` to be exact) to go along with the product.
-The content is served from a directory (presumably holding images), which we can now try to escape.
+The content is served from a directory (presumably holding images), which we can now try to _escape_.

 We copy the original GET request and paste it to `Requester`, which allows us to modify the request at will.